Lack of water threatens agriculture from Maule to Biobío

 He knows he has no choice.
 The year comes dry and, if you sow the whole surface, you will not be able to water it.
 The above because at this time of the year all the parameters indicate that there will not be enough water or snow to cover the entire agricultural area of the area.

-"We have a deficit close to 60% and if it continues without raining the water shortage will only increase"says Margarita Letelier, who is also the president of the Ñuble River Surveillance Board.
+"We have a deficit close to 60% and if it continues without rain the water shortage will only increase"says Margarita Letelier, who is also the president of the Ñuble River Surveillance Board.

 In fact, the 2016 is one of the driest years in the area.
-Even statistics show that last June was the second with less rainfall since the 46 year.
-“We are facing a scenario as dramatic as that of 1968 or 1998 (which are the worst reference droughts), but with the aggravating circumstance that it is the eighth year with rainfall below the historical average.
-That means that a bad year catches us without reservations”, says José Luis Arumi, dean of Agricultural Engineering at the U. de Concepción, and researcher at the Center for Water Resources for Agriculture and Mining of that house of studies.
+Even statistics show that last June was the second with less rainfall since the 46 year. «We are facing a scenario as dramatic as that of 1968 or 1998 (which are the worst reference droughts), but with the aggravating factor that it is the eighth year with rainfall below the historical average.
+That means that we are going to have an unreservedly bad year.", says José Luis Arumi, dean of Agricultural Engineering at the U. de Concepción, and researcher at the Center for Water Resources for Agriculture and Mining of that house of studies.

 A little further north, in Region VII, among the farmers and irrigators of the Maule, the specter of water shortages in the coming months, precisely the priority ones in terms of irrigation, already leads to talk of restrictions and urgent calls to reduce water sowing areas and to evaluate in advance to what they will use the water that actually touches them.